hadd0ck/GhostBlogDocker/README.md

 ![ghost.png](https://github.com/hadd0ck/GhostBlogDocker/raw/master/ghost.png)

 Setup to deploy quickly your blogging platform:
-- Ghost: easy way to publish your blog
+- Ghost: Easy way to publish blog posts
-- docker-compose: portable and powerful tool to deploy, running in one command.
+- docker-compose: portable and powerful tool used to deploy, run multiple docker containers in one command-line.
 - Nginx: a web proxy with a free SSL certificate via LetsEncrypt or import your own Certificate.

 Notes:
-- Ghost official docker image for dev is working great out of the box but not for production.
+- Ghost official docker image for developers is ready for test environment but not for production.
+This Docker image simplify the

 ### 1. Prerequisite:
-- Linux
+- Linux (Ubuntu in this case)
-- docker & docker-compose
+- Docker & Docker-compose
-- a DNS (Blogciso.com in this example) pointing to the server IP
+- A Domain (Blogciso.com in this example) pointing to the server IP

 ### 2. Build and run